-7. Add pattern and colour to plant pots
+14. Add pattern and colour to plant pots

 Painting plant pots is a quick and easy way to update the decor of any garden – it's also highly affordable.
 Transform boring terracotta pots or outdated styles by painting them with the latest outdoor on-trend colours and patterns.

-9. Serve up a homemade garden bar
+16. Serve up a homemade garden bar

 Turn your own backyard into the hottest spot in town for serving sundowners, with a simple DIY home bar project.
 When all you really need is a serving hatch, go for a space-saving solution, like this drop down bar, constructed using an old pallet.
 Pallets are fairly inexpensive to come by and you may even have one laying around your garden or shed, left over after a delivery.

-10. Upcycle decking offcuts as a garden path
+17. Upcycle decking offcuts as a garden path

-11. Turn a colander into a hanging basket
+18. Turn a colander into a hanging basket

-12. Get creative with an old kitchen sink
+19. Get creative with an old kitchen sink

 Place a few large stones in the bottom to aid with even drainage, then fill with compost and plant an array of bedding plants to ensure the garden is awash with colour.

-15. Upcycle foraged finds for landscaping materials
+20. Upcycle foraged finds for landscaping materials

 Create a unique soil covering, an alternative to slate or pebbles, by scattering beachcomber and foraged finds.
 This professionally landscaped garden uses recycled whelk shells to light up the ground, hiding the dark soil beneath and making a prominent feature of the planting in the process.

-16. Transform old shelves
+21. Transform old shelves